-She was awarded the Sainsbury Scholarship at the British School at Rome (2024–2025), Book of the Month at the Fondation Henri Cartier-Bresson (2024), an Arts Council England Project Grant (2022), The Elephant Trust Grant (2022), and Georgian National Film Centre Documentary Funding (2022).
+She is the recipient of numerous awards including the Sainsbury Scholarship at the British School at Rome (2024–2025), Book of the Month at the Fondation Henri Cartier-Bresson (2024), the Arts Council England Project Grant (2022), The Elephant Trust Grant (2022), Georgian National Film Centre Documentary Funding (2022), and the Tyneside Cinema Projections Commission (2018).

 Medoidze’s films are distributed by LUX, London.